Trade uncertainty: Explore resources and tools for your business.

 • Environmental consultants to study contaminants and hazardous materials

 Plan to have your team involved early on.
 “Don’t wait until the last minute to bring in your lawyer because you’re trying to save on fees.
 They may find something that kills the deal, and now you’ve just wasted all that time,” Meloche says.
-“Or they come in and it looks like you’re trying to renegotiate the deal at the last minute, versus discussing the issues earlier in the process.”
+“Or they come in and it looks like you’re trying to renegotiate the deal at the last minute, versus discussing the issues earlier in the process”

 At the same time, Meloche says, the buyer shouldn’t leave all the due diligence to others; they should be closely involved in the process.
 “You can't rely on outside experts for everything,” he says.
 “They won't make an investment decision for you.”

-3. Conduct due diligence
+3. Conduct the due diligence

 a.
 Commercial due diligence

-Commercial due diligence involves understanding how the target company makes money, its competitive environment and its future goals and strategy.
+Commercial due diligence involves understanding how the target company makes money, its competitive environment, and its future goals and strategy.
 This includes:

 • the company’s business model and strategic plan